Planning a trip to Washington, D.C.? Swing by the Capitol to meet with your Senators and Representatives!

 NAHMA is here to help!
 Utilize the following checklist for what to expect from NAHMA when scheduling advocacy meetings in Congress.

 WHEN SCHEDULING YOUR DC TRAVEL (OR ONE MONTH BEFORE TRAVEL)

 - When booking your DC travel, plan in a 30-40 minute window per meeting (5-10 minutes to get through security at the congressional office building and 15-30 minutes per meeting), plus 30 minutes for travel to and from the Capitol

-- 3-4 weeks prior to your arrival, begin reaching out to congressional office to schedule a meeting, and reach out to NAHMA for help with talking points and other meeting prep
+- 3-4 weeks prior to your arrival, begin reaching out to congressional offices to schedule a meeting, and reach out to NAHMA for help with talking points and other meeting prep

 - If you need help with scheduling, submit a Hill Visit Scheduling Request to NAHMA, or email NAHMA’s Government Affairs staff with the following information:

 - Who will be attending the meetings (you and any colleagues)

 - Which congressional offices you would like to meet with

 - If you are not sure which offices to meet with, include information about the geographic areas and federal housing programs you operate in